dannyhha/DSSProject1/README.md

 First year student intending to major in MCB.
 Fascinated by new developments in the physical and life sciences.
 Is considering a data science or CS minor.
 He has 2 midterms next week, and should start studying for them asap.
 In his free time, he likes to hang out with his friends and occasionally swim.
 Jobs interested in: Laboratory technician, junior researcher, stay at home dad

-###### [(If you have a 4th team member, otherwise delete this entire section) Name of Person that Resume 4 is about]
-* 5 sentence summary describing the person from Resume 4.
-* Jobs interested in: [List 3 job titles that this person is looking for.
-Be relevant and creative!]